GroupChatGroupChat Docs

 API reference

-PATs authenticate against the same endpoints as workspace API keys.
 See the Workspace API Reference for the full list of available endpoints, request/response schemas, and query parameters.